Business roadmaps can take on countless forms—depending on the business function the roadmapper is in charge of.

-To help narrow the scope for any business planning their own growth, we’ve outlined eight business roadmap examples below that are aimed at organizations looking to scale.
-(Btw, all of these roadmaps are available in our template library which you can check out here!)
+To help narrow the scope for any business planning its own growth, we’ve outlined 9 business roadmap examples below that are aimed at organizations looking to scale.
+(Btw, all of these roadmaps are available in our roadmap template library, which you can check out here!)

 Searching for the right tool for your roadmapping needs?
 Let our roadmap tool guide help you.

 Simply put, a strategic roadmap communicates your business’ vision.
-Outlining the steps to achieve your mission, this business roadmap example hinges on long-term objectives and deadlines.
-Keyword: long-term.
-That means ixnay on including product features and short-term wins; this roadmap is reserved for overarching goals like fundraising rounds and MRR targets.
+Outlining the steps to achieve your mission, a business roadmap hinges on long-term objectives and deadlines.
+The keyword here is long-term.
+That means it doesn’t include product features and short-term wins; this roadmap is reserved for overarching goals like fundraising rounds and MRR targets.

 Generally owned by senior-level stakeholders, this roadmap should be accessible to every employee (not to edit per se, but to view).
-By granting this access, you align your entire organization on your plans to grow the business and you encourage teams to develop projects that contribute directly to said growth.
+By granting this access, you align your individual departments on your plans to grow the business and you encourage teams to develop projects that contribute directly to said growth.

-For organizations planning their business growth strategy over the next few months, quarters or years, use a Timeline View.
-Businesses can use this view to track key initiatives and milestones that each of your departments will undertake to contribute to the overall mission.
+For organizations planning their business growth strategy over the next few months, quarters, or years, a timeline-view of the strategic roadmap works really well.
+Businesses can use this time-based view of a business roadmap to track key initiatives and milestones that each of your departments will undertake to contribute to the overall mission.

-A Swimlane View is for businesses that are less strict about the “when” of their strategic planning.
-This roadmap assigns each team an individual swimlane, and organizes their respective strategic initiatives by status.
-This way, any stakeholder can quickly glance and know what strategic project is upcoming, in progress or completed.
+A swimlane-view of the roadmap is perfect for businesses that are less strict about the “when” of their strategic planning.
+This roadmap assigns each team an individual swimlane and organizes their respective strategic initiatives by status.
+This way, any stakeholder can quickly glance and know what strategic project is upcoming, in progress, or completed.

 Plan to achieve your big vision with our ready-to-use strategic roadmap template.